Guide to Completing ‘About the Calculation’ in Online LBTT Return

 What the official source says

-Revenue Scotland says that the ‘About the calculation’ section only becomes editable once the ‘About the transaction’ section has been completed.
+According to Revenue Scotland’s guidance, the “About the calculation” section only becomes editable after the “About the transaction” section has been completed.

-When you open the section using the edit button, the form allows you to review or amend these fields:
+Once opened for editing, the section allows you to view or amend these fields:

 • LBTT calculated